olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

     ```

 > **Note:** Alternative to all of the above, you can use the batch script [`submit_odo.sh`](submit_odo.sh) to [submit a batch job on OLCF Odo](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html#batch-scripts) using `sbatch --export=NONE submit_odo.sh`.
 The `submit_odo.sh` example batch script is already setup with the above steps; however, modifying that file is required if you want to change any python script arguments (like shot count).

+## Challenges

+Now that you've tested out the code and environment, let's get to the challenge objectives!
+You'll be using a simulator, emulator, and real quantum hardware to study the fidelity of each method over a range of shots.
+Below are the two objectives:

+1. Shots-based study. **Objective:** Determine the convergence of the accuracy (fidelity) with the number of shots.
+     * Make a plot that demonstrates the convergence of fidelity for solving matrix of size 2 × 2 (default `input_vars`).
+Shot range from 100 to 1,000,000.
+     * Report your deduction of the converged shot value (how does the fidelity of the results change when you vary the shots parameter? when does the fidelity start being pretty consistent?).
+          * Put your answer in a new file called `convergence.txt`.
+     * Run on simulator only (i.e., `-backtyp ideal`).
+          * Example arguments: `-case sample-tridiag -casefile input_vars.yaml -s NUMBER_OF_SHOTS_HERE --savedata -backtyp ideal`

+2. Backend evaluation. **Objective:** Compare the results for running the circuits on simulators, emulators, and real devices.
+     * Compare fidelity to `Objective 1` above on the actual quantum hardware and on the emulator -- make a plot that compares all three methods.
+     * Due to limitations of the hardware, limit your shot range from 100 to 20,000 shots.
+     * Use IQM’s real Garnet system (i.e., `-backtyp real-iqm -backmet garnet`).
+          * Example arguments: `-case sample-tridiag -casefile input_vars.yaml -s NUMBER_OF_SHOTS_HERE --savedata -backtyp real-iqm -backmet garnet`
+     * Use the Fake Garnet emulator (i.e., `-backtyp real-iqm -backmet fake_garnet`).
+          * Example arguments: `-case sample-tridiag -casefile input_vars.yaml -s NUMBER_OF_SHOTS_HERE --savedata -backtyp real-iqm -backmet fake_garnet`

+> **Hint:** [`plot_fidelity_vs_shots.py`](plot_fidelity_vs_shots.py) can be executed after running all of the production runs for every shot and backend combination for Objective 1 and 2 to help you compare.

 # References
 * A. W. Harrow, A. Hassidim, and S. Lloyd, "Quantum algorithm for linear systems of equations," [Phys.
 Rev. Lett.
 103, 150502](https://doi.org/10.1103/PhysRevLett.103.150502) (2009).